erikdmitchell/pickle-custom-login/readme.txt

 A detailed list of shortcodes and their functionality are coming soon.

-= Can I use my own templates? =
+= How do I use my own templates? =

-No. However, we will allow a custom override in the near future.
+1. Create a "em-custom-login" folder in your active theme.
+2. Create a "templates" sub folder.
+3. Copy the templates from plugins/em-custom-login/templates into themes/{active-theme}/em-custom-login/templates.
+4. Edit the files in your theme as needed.

 == Screenshots ==